-New South Wales most popular national park with rugged mountains, walking trails, waterfalls and dramatic scenery and World Heritage listed in 2000.
+New South Wales most popular national park with rugged mountains, walking trails, waterfalls and dramatic scenery and UNESCO listed in 2000.

 Tip: take the walk that starts at Honeymoon Lookout and walk along the trail to descend the giant stairway onto the bridge that leads to the Three Sisters.